openid-connect-4-identity-assurance-1_0 November 2024

 1. Scope

-This specification defines the technical mechanisms to allow relying parties to request verified claims and to enable OpenID providers to provide relying parties with verified claims ("the tools").
+This document is a definition of the technical mechanism to allow a relying party to request one or more verified claim about the end-user and to enable an OpenID provider to provide a relying party with a verified claim ("the tools").

 2. Normative references